Oliveira-Lee/DaemonDisabler/README.md

 # thermalmonitordDisabler
 A tool used to disable thermalmonitord to prevent throttling and screen dimming when iOS devices overheat.

+Works on all versions iOS 17.0 - 18.1 beta 4, may not work completely on A15+ devices.

 ## Running the Program
 Download the latest version from [releases](https://github.com/rponeawa/thermalmonitordDisabler/releases/latest) based on your system, and run thermalmonitordDisabler or thermalmonitordDisabler.exe.